EliAndrewC/l7r/setting/l7r.md

 The Helm of Discerning Valor was commissioned to honor Akodo Kaizen, a revered infantry commander of the Lion Clan.
 In a time of great strife during the era of the Gozoku, the Crane Clan laid siege to Toshi Ranbo.
 With the city's walls under relentless assault and victory for the Crane seeming inevitable, Akodo Kaizen discerned the perfect moment to sally forth, leading a charge that shattered the Crane's forces scaling the city walls, turning the tide of the siege and cementing his legacy.

 After this legendary defense, the helm was crafted in recognition of his brilliant tactics.
-Over time, as Akodo Kaizen's descendants drew strength and insight from it, the helm became revered beyond the Akodo family, eventually earning its place as a sacred relic within the Temple of Bishamon.
+Over time, as Akodo Kaizen's descendants drew strength and insight from it, the helm became revered beyond the Akodo Family, eventually earning its place as a sacred relic within the Temple of Bishamon.

 On the brink of leading their infantry into battle, military commanders come to the chamber to invoke Akodo Kaizen's strategic genius.
 With permission from the Custodian of the Sacred Relics (currently Steward Iori), a commander dons the helm.
 As they kneel, they silently meditate, seeking clarity on when to exercise patience and when to charge with unwavering might.